telerik/winforms-docs/editors/autocompletebox/caret-positioning-and-selection.md

 slug: winforms/editors/autocompletebox/caret-positioning-and-selection
 tags: caret,positioning,and,selection
 published: True
-position: 2
+position: 3
 ---

 # Caret positioning and selection

 ##

-The positioning and selection in RadAutoCompleteBox can be performed programmatically
-          as well as by using the keyboard and mouse input.
+The positioning and selection in RadAutoCompleteBox can be performed programmatically as well as by using the keyboard and mouse input.

 the keyboard (up, down, left, right buttons).
 To select text you can press the shift key followed by left mouse button or one of the navigation keys of

-Programmatic selection can be performed by using the __SelectionStart__
-          and __SelectionLength__ properties of RadAutoCompleteBox.
+Programmatic selection can be performed by using the __SelectionStart__ and __SelectionLength__ properties of RadAutoCompleteBox.

-The __SelectionStart__ property is an integer that indicates the insertion
-          point within the string of text, with 0 being the left-most position.
+The __SelectionStart__ property is an integer that indicates the insertion point within the string of text, with 0 being the left-most position.
 If the __SelectionStart__ property is set to a value equal to or greater than the number of characters in the text box, the insertion point is placed after the last character.

-Setting the __SelectionLength__ to a number greater than 0 causes that number
-          of characters to be selected, starting from the current insertion point.
+Setting the __SelectionLength__ to a number greater than 0 causes that number of characters to be selected, starting from the current insertion point.
-        #_[C#] _

 {{source=..\SamplesCS\editors\AutoCompleteBox.cs region=SetSelection}}
 {{source=..\SamplesVB\editors\AutoCompleteBox.vb region=SetSelection}}